A Weekend Away

 Ahhhh !
-A happy weekend up at the folks house for a bit of a lie in and a random wander around some nicely redeveloped former spoil heaps searching for little plastic boxes.
+A happy weekend up at the folks house for a bit of a lie in and a donder around some nicely redeveloped former spoil heaps in Donisthorpe searching for little plastic boxes.
 So it was Sunday morning and we were suitably tooled up with a bit of a picnic, two kids, two parents and an iPhone.

 Next up we targetted a few of geohunter-x’s Waterside Wander series.
 I won’t run through the failures though, because there were many.
 Not because they were hard to find, but mainly because this is a 3G free zone so the old iPhone was absolutely no help.
 About as much use as a chocolate teapot.
 So even though we knew roughly where things were supposed to be, we were shooting blind on Waterside Wander numbers 4, 5, 7, 8, 10 |& 11, even though we walked within a few yards of each of them.
 Doh !